cosmicexplorer/darwin/README.md

 ##### Pitfalls

-Unfortunately, the software is far from completion.
-However, most of its functionality can be done manually with knowledge of git and dwndiff.
+The software, and especially the interface, is not yet complete.
+However, most of its functionality can be felt out with knowledge of git and dwndiff.
 You can review the documentation for dwndiff by running
 ```
 dwndiff --help
 ```